pikawika/VUB-BCI-thesis/documentation/installation/README.md

-# Install instructions for Windows (RECOMMENDED)
+# Install instructions of anaconda environment

 OpenBCI hardware and software works best on Windows.
 The use of a Windows machine or VM is thus recommended.
 The software for this master thesis was mainly developed on a Windows 10 machine.
+These install instructions are for windows 10 machines but some notes are made that should enable installation on macOS as well.

 ## Table of contents